PyConPL/Book/2017/presentations/zodb_ecosystem/text.md

 And of course there is no way that somethng like the high level zope.securitypolicy has been ported to Pyramid.
-It is just imconpatible with the performace-optimized Pyramid security model.
+It is just incompatible with the performance-optimized Pyramid security model.

 ## Other Databases
 There are many other NoSQL databases on the market.
 My job is not to evaluate them all, but just to get you to ask the right questions.

-1. Is it ACID complient?
+1. Is it ACID compliant?
 2. Do they provide a graph database?
 3. Do they support Persistent Python?
 4. Can you add arbitrary  instance variables at run-time?